-Send a secure Telegram without breaking the bank!
+Sending a more secure Telegram without breaking the bank!

-2) Easy to remember decoding rules that are not written down, and only known to the sender and receiver.
+2) Easy to remember encoding / decoding rules that are not written down, and only known to the sender and receiver.

 so that each use of an 'e' does not end up being the same set of digits!